marcoscastroj/supermarket-mobile/README.md

 ## Requisitos do Sistema

 - Node.js
-- Expo CLI
+- Uso do Expo app
-- Yarn ou npm